seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 In this document, click on the *Interactive Sample Detail*  tab up top.
 As you move the *Sampling Depth* slider around you can see a visual representation of how many samples will be retained.
 You can also scroll down the table to see if there is a point at which there is a sharp decline in the Feature Counts, the value just prior to such a drop off can be good to use.

 What do you think is a reasonable value to use?

+When selecting this threshold, keep in mind that we also want to keep an eye on how dropping out samples affects how many samples we retain in different metadata categories.
+E.g., if we had 5 samples from each of two locations that we want to compare, a sampling threshold that excludes all samples from one of those sites would make comparisons impossible.

+Once we've selected a good sampling depth, we can calculate our diversity metrics:

 ```